smearle/autoverse/README.md

 Because jax allocates gpu memory in advance, making `total_timesteps` too large will cause an out-of-memory error.
 However, complete jobs can be resumed with increased `total_timesteps` where jax will only allocate the difference between completed and pending timesteps in advance.

+# TODO:

+- [] Make search more efficient, taking advantage of jax parallelism somehow (since right now we take one step in one environment at a time, then hash the state to see if it's visited; would it be advantageous to step a huge number of mutants at once, then hash the resultant states---potentially distributing this process across CPUs?
+Or is there some clever way to hash the states in jax on the GPU?)
+- [] When the search cap is increased, maybe we want to pick up where we left off searching in the current elite environments?
+It's only fair.
+We should also hash mutant env params against existing elites, if we're not already